 I started a blog in 2004 which fizzled out in 2010.

-It was true to the principles of sharing thoughts and process openly online, but in my case that meant it was mostly rubbish that should never have seen the light of day, written in the morning after too much coffee as a way of putting off proper work!
+It was true to the principles of sharing thoughts and processes openly online, but in my case that meant it was mostly rubbish that should never have seen the light of day, written in the morning after too much coffee as a way of putting off proper work.

 There were one or two OK pieces, the best probably the one below (put here to archive it somewhere) but with hindsight the form doesn't really suit me, and I wouldn't do it again.

 This piece, from 2004, is about what things a bunch of keys could learn about their owner.